-The manifestation of this power can also be felt personally in one's own self and not merely by others, though others may also feel it on occasions.
+The manifestation of this power can also be felt personally in one's own self, and not merely by others.
 In a beautiful aphorism, Patanjali mentions the consequences of self-control.
-Rupa lavanya bala vajra samhananatvani kayasampat (YS 3.47): The personality assumes a lustre.
+Rūpa lāvaṇya bala vajra saṁhananatvāni kāyasaṁpat (Y.S.
+3.47): The personality assumes a lustre.
 There is a new kind of light emanating from our eyes, which can influence the atmosphere outside.
 Even a violent person may become calm in our presence because of a new kind of vibration that we spread around us.
-Any kind of doubt or conflict may get cleared up in our presence because doubts and conflicts are the children of the weddedness to diversity, and wherever there is a power that is born of unity or the sense of unity, there cannot be doubt, there cannot be conflict or tension.
+Any kind of doubt or conflict may get cleared up in our presence because doubts and conflicts are the children of the weddedness to diversity, and wherever there is a power that is born of the sense of unity, there cannot be doubt, conflict or tension.

 The virtue of the yogi is understanding, rather than retaliation or wreaking vengeance or reaction of any kind.
 He does not get stirred up by stimuli from the outside world.
 He is not a slave; he is a master.
 A peculiar softness of nature gets combined with the hardness of power.
-Vajradapi kathorani mrduni kusumadapi: Yogis are described as harder than diamond and softer than a petal of lotus.
-We cannot do anything to them, such strong people they are; but nobody can be as soft as they are.
+Vajrādapi kaṭhorāṇi mṛduni kusumādapi (Uttaramacarita 3.23): Yogis are harder than a diamond and softer than a lotus petal.
+We cannot do anything to them, such strong people they are, but nobody can be as soft as they are.
 That is lavanya combined with bala.
-Rupa lavanya bala: Beauty, magnificence, a magnetic personality, strength—all these follow gradually as a necessary result of our sustained effort at bringing together the powers of our personality, which are dissipated by sensory activity, egoistic affirmation and desires of various kinds.
-To put them down it is that we take to the practice of yoga.
+Rūpa lāvaṇya bala: Beauty, magnificence, a magnetic personality, strength—all these gradually follow as a necessary result of our sustained effort at bringing together the powers of our personality, which are dissipated by sensory activity, egoistic affirmation and desires of various kinds.
+It is to put them down that we take to the practice of yoga.

 We have not come to that stage of yoga where our consciousness gets identified with the powers of the world.
-We are still in a very, very low stage, in the bare stage of the attempt at sitting in a single posture and breathing normally in a sustained, harmonious manner.
-But even these simple practices, continued for a protracted period, will bring about their own result because even the first step in yoga is yoga itself.
-Jijnasur api yogasya sabda-brahmativartate (Gita 6.44): Even an aspiration to know God is such a virtue that it surpasses all other charitable deeds of the world, because the desire to know God is to be regarded as the fruit of immense virtues accumulated in previous lives.
-Nobody can desire God, unless it is a flowering of immense past effort of many lives through which one has lived.
+We are still in the lower stage of the attempt to sit in a single posture and breathe normally in a sustained, harmonious manner.
+But these simple practices, continued for a protracted period, will bring about their own result because even the first step in yoga is yoga itself.
+Jijñāsur api yogasya śabdabrahmātivartate (Gita 6.44): Even an aspiration to know God is such a virtue that it surpasses all other charitable deeds in the world, because the desire to know God is to be regarded as the fruit of immense virtues accumulated in previous lives.
+Nobody can desire God unless it is the flowering of immense past effort of many lives through which one has lived.

-Thus, we are enthused by this great solacing feature that is in our life called yoga, which many of the scriptures refer to as more compassionate than a mother and dearer than a mother.
-The most loving person in the world is one's own mother; and this yoga is supposed to be dearer than mother herself because it will take care of us more than a mother.
-Wherever we are and whenever we are in trouble, the mother keeps a kind eye upon us, but yoga will keep a kinder eye, and it will see that we do not come to a difficulty of any kind.
-This yoga is not a person that is taking care of us like an outside being as a mother; it is something that is happening within us, ourselves.
-Na deva dandam udyamya rakshanti pasupalavat: When the higher powers make up their minds to take care of us, they do not protect us like a shepherd with a stick in his hand, going after his sheep.
-This is because these divine powers are not persons who are wandering outside in the world, like soldiers.
-They are powers within ourselves, which, when they are awakened, begin to guard us because we have bestowed thought upon them.
+Thus, we are enthused by this great solacing feature in our life called yoga, which many of the scriptures refer to as more compassionate and dearer than a mother.
+The most loving person in the world is one's own mother; and this yoga will take care of us more than a mother.
+Wherever we are and whenever we are in trouble, our mother keeps a kind eye upon us, but yoga will keep a kinder eye, and it will see that we do not come to difficulty of any kind.
+This yoga is not a person that is taking care of us from outside, such as a mother; it is something that is happening within ourselves.
+Na devā yaṣṭim ādāya rakṣanti paśupālavat (Mahabharata 5.35.33): When the higher powers make up their minds to take care of us, they do not protect us like a shepherd with a stick in his hand, going after his sheep.
+This is because these divine powers are not persons who are wandering outside in the world like soldiers.
+They are powers within ourselves which, when they are awakened, begin to guard us because we have bestowed thought upon them.